rsirvent/ro-crate-inveniordm/README.md

 ### General usage

 Run `rocrate_inveniordm <ro-crate-dir>` with `<ro-crate-dir>` being the path to the RO-Crate directory.
+This will upload the record (including files and metadata) as a draft to your chosen InvenioRDM instance, and save the generated DataCite metadata as `datacite-out.json` in the current directory.
-The record is saved as a draft and not published.

-You can publish the record through the web interface of your chosen instance, or you can instead run the same command with the `-p` option to publish the record.
+By default, the record is not published after upload.
+You can publish the record through the web interface of your chosen instance, or you can instead run the same command with the `-p` option to re-upload the crate into a new record and publish it immediately.

-Additional options can be found by running `rocrate_inveniordm --help`:

 ### Uploading as a zip file